-In 2017-18,1 the IMF was supported by a variety of funding sources, including the 50/50 excess fees, fines, and forfeitures split revenue under Government Code section 77205(a), the 2 percent automation fund under Government Code section 68090.8(b), interest from the Surplus Money Investment Fund, royalties from publication of jury instructions under Government Code section 77209(h), and a transfer from the state General Fund.
-Including prior-year adjustments and transfers to the Trial Court Trust Fund, the total available resources were \$82.970 million (see Attachment 1).
+In 2018-19, the IMF was supported by a variety of funding sources, including the 50/50 excess fees, fines, and forfeitures split revenue under Government Code section 77205(a); the 2 percent automation fund under Government Code section 68090.8(b); interest from the Surplus Money Investment Fund; royalties from publication of jury instructions under Government Code section 77209(h); and a transfer from the state General Fund.
+Including prior-year adjustments and transfers to the Trial Court Trust Fund, the total available resources were \$70.708 million (see Attachment 1).

-As of June 30, 2018, from allocations approved by the council for 2017-18, \$67.868 million was expended and/or encumbered for various programs and projects such as self-help centers, education programs for judicial officers and trial court personnel, litigation management programs, complex civil litigation programs, enhanced collections, information technology, and the Phoenix Financial System, all of which were managed by Judicial Council staff (see Attachment 2).
-Of the \$67.868 million expended and/or encumbered, \$63.463 million was related to local assistance (distributions to trial courts or payments to vendors in support of trial courts), and \$4.405 million was related to administrative support provided by staff.
+As of June 30, 2019, from allocations approved by the Judicial Council for 2018-19, a total of \$54.537 million was expensed and/or encumbered (expensed) for various programs and projects.
+Specifically, expenditures were made for self-help centers, education programs for judicial officers and trial court personnel, litigation management programs, complex civil litigation programs, enhanced collections, information technology, and the Phoenix Financial System (see Attachment 2).
+Of the \$54.537 million expensed, \$49.813 million was related to local assistance (distributions to trial courts or payments to vendors in support of trial courts), and \$4.724 million was related to administrative support provided by staff.

-Given the resources that were available for the fiscal year and the resulting expenditures and encumbrances, the fund ended the year with a positive balance of \$14.796 million (see Attachment 3).
+Given the resources that were available for the fiscal year and the resulting expenditures and encumbrances, the fund ended the year with an estimated balance of \$15.865 million (see Attachment 3).

-Use of IMF Resources for Trial Courts During 2017-18
+Use of IMF Resources for Trial Courts During 2018-19